viamrobotics/docs/docs/tutorials/services/constrain-motion.md

 {{< /alert >}}

-In this tutorial, you we will teach you about transforms and constraints with the example of moving a cup across a table without hitting another object, and while remaining upright.
+In this tutorial, you will learn about transforms and constraints with the example of moving a cup across a table without hitting another object, and while remaining upright.

 The [full tutorial code](#full-tutorial-code) is available at the end of this page.